hashicorp/terraform-provider-google/docs/r/compute_address.html.markdown

 * `labels` -
   (Optional)
   Labels to apply to this address.
 A list of key->value pairs.
+This property is in beta, and should be used with the terraform-provider-google-beta provider.
+  See [Provider Versions](http://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 * `region` -
   (Optional)